 Operators can no longer rely on quarterly reviews to detect issues.
 They need continuous oversight.

-According to a recent Urban Institute report, institutional and global capital participation in multifamily markets has grown significantly, reshaping operational expectations for operators across the USA.
+A recent Urban Institute report states that institutional and global capital participation in multifamily markets has grown significantly.
+This change is reshaping operational expectations for operators across the USA.

 It’s important to clarify something: